“Are you sure your leaders really know how to create an inclusive environment?”

 What to do: Inclusion must start with empathy.
 Why?
 Leaders need to be able to put themselves in the shoes of everyone on their team to truly connect with them.

 Unfortunately, empathy is rarely a part of how a company operates.
-More often, company policies and procedures make it nearly impossible for leaders to demonstrate empathy.
+More often, company policies and procedures make it difficult for leaders to demonstrate empathy.
+Such policies include mandates on working in the office, organizations that track keystrokes, or the reinstatement of forced ranking in performance management systems.

 To foster empathy in the workplace, leaders need to model it.
 But for some leaders, it’s a challenge to connect with the feelings of exclusion, especially if they’ve never experienced it themselves.
-That’s why it’s so critical that leaders get the ability to experience exclusion and connect to it emotionally.
+That’s why it’s so critical that leaders have the opportunity to understand and experience being excluded and connect to it emotionally.

 Our advice: Don’t save empathy for a crisis.
-Start building empathy and connection now so that leaders have a stronger connection before a crisis begins.
+Start building empathy now so that leaders have a stronger connection before a crisis happens.

 2. Communicate Inclusively

-What to do: Daily communication is at the core of creating an inclusive environment.
+What to do: Daily communication is at the core of creating an inclusive workplace culture.
 Conversations with others can make or break inclusion.
 Subtle words and unintended moments of exclusion by a leader or team member can make people feel unwelcome, not valued, and disengaged.

-Inclusion must live in the micro-moments of a leader’s interactions.
-Ultimately, leaders should be aware of the words they use and when they use them.
+Inclusion happens in the micro-moments of a leader’s interactions.
+Leaders must be aware of the words they use and how their words are received by others.

 Everyone has personal and practical needs and is seeking for them to be met in daily interactions.
-In every conversation, leaders should:
+In every conversation, leaders should keep these Key Principles in mind:

 - Maintain or enhance self-esteem so people feel valued and respected.